 The closed-cup roof and the collar beam roof are the same, in the case of a closed- toured roof, the tie beam is provided at the same level at the wall plate, but in the case of the collar beam the roof is above.

-This type of roof is stronger, it is more suitable up to 5 meters because the collar beam is raised above the level of the wall plate and the room height increases.
+This type of roof is stronger, most suitable up to 5 meters because the collar beam is raised above the level of the wall plate, and the room height increases.

-In this type of roof, two collar beams are provided with a scissor like wall plate, two collar beams crossing each other and supported by a pair of subsequent or different raids.
+In the collar and scissors roof, two collar beams are provided with a scissor-like wall plate, two collar beams crossing each other and supported by a pair of subsequent or different raids.

-This type of pitched roof is also called rafter and purlin roof, it has two basic components such as rafters and purlins.
+This double roof pitched roof is also called rafter and purlin roof, it has two basic components such as rafters and purlins.

 Pathos are supported intermediately to reduce its posterior size, which makes the roof structure more economical.

-Applying two or more puffs for larger size roofs can be provided with each subsequent support with the provision of collar beams and purlin, other with the provision of hanger binder and tie beams.
+Applying two or more puffs for larger size roofs can be provided with each subsequent support with the provision of collar beams and purlin and other with the provision of hanger binder and tie beams.

 Triple members believe that roofs or truss roofs are more suitable when the span of the roof is more than 5 m.